quminzhi/Algorithm/Algorithm-I/README.md

 - `a[left] + a[right] < target`: then we know that the left number added the maximum number is still less than target, thereby there is no matching number in the array for `a[left]`.
 Therefore, `left++`.
 - `a[left] + a[right] > target`: with the same logic, right number is out.
 Consequently, `right--`.

-Following are the code for the problem:
+Following is the code for the problem:

 ```c++
 vector<int> twoSum_sol2(vector<int>& numbers, int target) {